Meet The Team

 Naomi shares her home with her three children, Makayla, Akylah, and Jesse, her boyfriend, Brandon, and his son, Brandon Jr. When Naomi was growing up her home was always filled with animals.
 Today that still holds true.
 She also shares her home with a pit bull named Ace Boogie (named from the movie Paid in Full), a bearded dragon named Spike, and a snake named Queenie.
 It was originally thought that Queenie was a male and was named King, until they came home to a tank full of 46 babies!
 King then became Queenie.
 They also have two turtles named Dip, a male red eared slider, and Squirt, a female yellow bellied slider.

 Madison is a part-time veterinary assistant and weekend kennel attendant.
 She is currently a senior at the University of Illinois majoring in animal sciences with chemistry and business minors.
 Her goal is to attend the U of I College of Veterinary Medicine in 2018.
 She would like to be a veterinarian working with both horses and small animals.
 Currently she is a volunteer at the Wildlife Medical Clinic at the vet school and works with raptors such as bald eagles, red tail hawks, and owls, as well as orphaned baby birds, possums, raccoons, and squirrels.

-Madison lives with her cat, Mojito.
+Madison lives with her cats, Mojito and Mr. Mistoffelees.
 In her free time she loves to spend time hanging out with friends and family.
 She also enjoys reading, mainly mystery novels, and watching Netflix.

 Patty is the person who keeps the clinic clean and makes sure there are no finger (or nose) prints on the windows.
 She is a hard worker and loves her job at Loving Paws and everyone she works with.
 She especially loves petting the dogs that come in.